Giant Jungle Shrooms: Exploring The Amazon Mushroom Strain

 When it comes to growing magic mushrooms, it is usually a good first step to consider the growing conditions in the wild.

-As the name suggests, the Amazon strain was originally collected from the Amazon rainforest, a region with intense humidity.
+As the name suggests, the Amazon strain was initially collected from the Amazon rainforest, a region with intense humidity.

 To ensure it grows properly, give it plenty of humidity.
-If its growing environment is damp and well-regulated, you can expect massive yields, as this strain is an extremely prolific producer.
+If its growing environment is damp and well-regulated, you can expect massive yields, as this strain is a highly prolific producer.

-The mycelium layer of this strain is extremely effective at burrowing into whatever substrate you give it, so make sure it has a little more than normal.
+The mycelium layer of this strain is extremely effective at burrowing into whatever substrate you give it, so make sure it has a little more than usual.